fastlane/fastlane/README.md

 # Need help?
 - If there is a technical problem with ```Deliver```, submit an issue.
 Run ```deliver --trace``` to get the stacktrace.
-- I'm available for contract work - drop me an email: deliver@felixkrause.at
+- I'm available for contract work - drop me an email: deliver@krausefx.com

 # License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file.